emnlp2020/emnlp2020-website/src/pages/call-for-papers/camera-ready.md

    - Ensure that your paper conforms to the provided styles, font and page size.
    - Include the authors' names and affiliations under the title.
    - De-anonymize references to your own work in the body of the paper.
    - Where appropriate, add acknowledgments for colleagues, reviewers, and grants.
 Do not number the Acknowledgements section.
-Please note that the acknowledgement section should fit within the allowed page limits and be in the same font as the rest of the paper.
+Please note that the acknowledgement section should be in the same font as the rest of the paper but does not count towards page limits.
    - Ensure that all tables, graphs, and figures are readable at standard resolutions.
    - If you have supplemental material (including written material, data, and/or code) ensure that all the components are put at the right place
  (see the [Appendices and supplemental material](#where-do-appendices-and-supplemental-material-go) section below for more details).